Atari Logo

 Atari Logo April-June 1973

 The designers used graphic elements to achieve maximum similarity to a serious logo.
-They originally beat the letters “S” and “A,” making them sharp – in the form of wide blades.
-An oval in the form of a target with lines extending to the sides was used as a background.
+They originally beat the letters “S” and “A,” making them sharp and wide-bladed.
+An oval target-shaped background with lines extending to the sides was used.

 June – July 1973